It’s Day 9 of our Proverbs 31 Woman Bible Study!

 In yesterday’s lesson, we learned being a Proverbs 31 Woman means understanding the worth and value of your work, as well use strengthening ourselves with a Holy source of power.
 You can get caught up with yesterday’s lesson here!

-Today’s video lesson we will look at creating a Legacy of Philanthropy.
+In today’s video lesson we will look at creating a Legacy of Philanthropy.
 We’ll also look further into homemaking and the character traits of diligence, fidelity, and excellence.

 I invite you to take a look!